 DCP Operating is a wholly-owned subsidiary of DCP, a Delaware limited partnership formed in August 2005 by DCP Midstream, LLC to own, operate, acquire and develop a diversified portfolio of complementary midstream energy assets.
-The notes offered hereby by DCP Operating will be fully and unconditionally guaranteed by DCP.
+The notes issued by DCP Operating will be fully and unconditionally guaranteed by DCP.
 All operations of DCP are conducted through its operating subsidiaries.
+We are currently engaged in the business of gathering, compressing, treating, and processing natural gas, producing and fractionating NGLs, and recovering condensate; and transporting, trading, marketing, and storing natural gas and NGLs, fractionating NGLs, and wholesale propane logistics.